prabhuwk/python_behave_example/README.md

 Python BDD Example
 =========

-This is python behavior driven development example for **find** command.
+This is python behavior driven development example for unix **find** command.

-find command is not fully featured.
+**find** command is not fully featured.
 Purpose is to demonstrate BDD.

 We are using python and behave to drive the BDD.
-Assuming that python, behave, hamcrest are already installed.
+Assuming that python, behave, pyhamcrest are already installed.

 Directory Structure is as follows